CalebSkinner1/ModelAveragedDR/README.md

 ## Computational Analysis

 The Sim Function.R page contains the necessary packages to run the code.
 It also hosts the various wrapper functions I have written to streamline the simulations.
+It also includes several functions to improve analysis.
+The bulk of the analysis takes place in the following R Scripts.

+# Compare Sim.R

+This script reproduces the simulations in Cefalu et al. (2017).
+The main objective of these simulations is to demonstrate that the MA-DR estimator can identify the underlying set of confounding variables in the presence of a large set of confounders, and produce an unbiased estimate.
+I also compute the estimate from the BAC prior (Wang et al., 2012).
+The MA-DR and BAC estimators both produce strong results.

+# Compare Complex Sim.R

+This script analyzes the methods in the presence of a known set of confounders that each have complex relationships with the outcome and exposure.
+After adding extra terms, I find the model averaging methods are much better at approximating the true confounding relationship than the model selection methods.

+# MA-DR vs BAC Sim.R